kijiware/HMW-Mod-Menu/README.md

 ## Installation

-- Install the menu by dropping the folders in your HorizonMW game folder
+- Install the menu by dropping the folder in your HorizonMW game folder

 ## Controls